vyos/vyos-documentation/docs/install.rst

 Non-subscribers can get the LTS release by building it from source.
 Just follow the instructions in https://github.com/vyos/vyos-build

-Everyone can dowload VyOS rolling images from https://downloads.vyos.io/
+Everyone can download VyOS rolling images from https://downloads.vyos.io/

 Preparing software verification
 -------------------------------

-This subsection and the following one applies to dowloaded LTS images, for other cases please jump to :ref:`Install`.
+This subsection and the following one applies to downloaded LTS images, for other cases please jump to :ref:`Install`.

 LTS images are signed by VyOS lead package-maintainer private key.
 If you have our public key, you will be able to verify the authenticity of the package.